dennisvang/tufup-example/README.md

 This is done by means of a dummy Windows-application, called `myapp`, that uses `tufup` in combination with `pyinstaller`.

-NOTE: Although the example application is written for Windows, this only pertains to the user directories, etc., defined in `settings.py`.
+NOTE: Although the example application is written for Windows, this only pertains to the directories, defined in `settings.py`, and the batch file used to run PyInstaller.
-You can modify these directories to adapt the example to other operating systems.
+You can simply adapt these to use the example on other operating systems.

 ## Setup